Dev-Balthamus/JavascriptDOM_FS-26_DevelHope/README.md

-# JavaScriptDOM_FS-26_DevelHope
+# JavascriptDOM_FS-26_DevelHope
-Repository for all the exercises of JavaScriptDOM module of Full Stack #26 class in DevelHope.
+Repository for all the exercises of JavascriptDOM module of Full Stack #26 class in DevelHope.